Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-where we utilize Runge-Kutta (RK) and linear multistep methods (LMMs) as our numerical ODE solvers.
-We consider both explicit and implicit methods to account for various types of problems that may be stiff and complex.
+where $\Psi(t, \cdot)$ denotes a general numerical scheme used to approximate the solution $\vec{X}_{\textit{NM}}$ at time steps $t$.
+We utilize Runge-Kutta (RK) and linear multistep methods (LMMs) as our numerical ODE solvers for the examples in \cref{sec:missing-results,,sec:inverse-results}.
+We consider both explicit and implicit methods to account for various types of systems that may be stiff and complex.
 For clarity, the numerical approximation $\vec{X}_{\textit{NM}}$ will be hereafter referred to as the model prediction in the dynamics discovery problem since it uses the neural network approximation of the RHS to compute the state variables. \Cref{fig:missing-method} illustrates the interaction between the neural network output with the numerical method for dynamics discovery, and \cref{alg:missing} provides pseudocode for the neural network training.